Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 EUR 2,500EUR 2,130/yrEUR 1,500/yrEUR 540/yr CAPPED

-Plutus is now capped by eligible spend: above EUR 1,000/month, no additional cashback accrues.
+Plutus is now capped by eligible spend: above GBP 1,000/month, no additional cashback accrues.
 At EUR 600/month Plutus still delivers EUR 396/year net (perks minus subscription), but at EUR 1,500+ it flatlines at EUR 540/year while Bitget and Gnosis Pay scale linearly.
 Gnosis Pay overtakes Plutus at EUR 1,000/month and costs nothing.
 Bitget dominates at all levels on raw return.

 Athens and Thessaloniki Cost of Living